 - Denormalization can make update and insert code harder to write.

-In a system that demands scalability, like that of any major tech companies, we almost always use elements of both normalized and denormalized databases.
+In a system that demands scalability, like that of any major tech company, we almost always use elements of both normalized and denormalized databases.